 What is inline XBRL?

 Inline XBRL (iXBRL) is a standard for tagging XBRL within an HTML document.
 This enables data to be presented in a manner dictated by the presenter, while also allowing the underlying XBRL tags to be processed automatically by consuming applications.

 What is the XBRL Validator?

 This is a service that checks your instance document for conformance against the Companies House Accounts Taxonomy.

-- A Technical Interface Specification will be available shortly via email from firstname.lastname@example.org
+- A Technical Interface Specification giving detailed information for software developers can be requested via email from firstname.lastname@example.org.